-- Xsens MT Manager, the high-level application in the MT Software Suite, requests configuration data from the MTi, which is several 100 bytes.
+- Xsens MT Manager, the graphical user interface of the MT Software Suite, requests configuration data from the MTi, which is several hundreds of bytes.
 The combination of longer cables, a low baud rate and/or high data rate may block the configuration data, which can cause a time out in MT Manager.
-To make connection, use USB to connect to MT Manager and set the MTi to a lower output data rate.
+To make a connection, use USB to connect to MT Manager and set the MTi to a lower output data rate.
 Then connect the MTi via the long cable; the configuration data gets retrieved.
 Now increase the data rate.
 This works, since the configuration data is only retrieved from the device when first connected to MT Manager.
-Note that this work around is only needed with longer cables.
+Note that this workaround is only necessary when working with long cables.

 - The use of long cables can also lead to power supply issues.
 Most MTi's require a minimum supply voltage of 4.5 V, but preferably more than 5 V. As an example, a 10 meter copper cable with AWG28 conductors already results in a voltage drop of more than 10%.
 It is possible to apply a high voltage at the far end of the cable (near the host): Depending on the MTi model, it can support supply voltages of up to 34 V. Another option is to provide power at the MTi-side, so that the cable is only used for communication.